 - First, drain out the old gas.
-Either syphon the tank or remove the fuel line and allow the gas to drain.
+Either siphon the tank or remove the fuel line and allow the gas to drain.
 If you remove the fuel line, don’t forget to clamp it off before the carburetor.
 This will stop gas from leaking from the engine.

 - Have a rag or absorbent paper towels ready to mob up the spills.
 Use suction to try to empty the tank as much as possible and pick up any contaminates or residues that may be left in the bottom.
 I’ve seen a tip that suggested using a turkey baster for this.
 Anything like that would be perfect.

 - Before you add new fuel, it’s a good idea to check the fuel filter.
 This will either be in the bottom of the fuel tank or on the fuel line running from the tank.
 If it’s dirty, replace it.
-Otherwise you can reuse it.
+Otherwise, you can reuse it.

 - Using a fuel stabilizer with the new gas will inhibit the formation of residue.
 Meaning you can leave the gas in the tank for longer.
 So, if you do need to leave the fuel in the tank or in (your jerry can) stabilizer is a good idea.

-One final issue to check while inspecting the fuel, is the fuel tank vent.
+One final issue to check while inspecting the fuel is the fuel tank vent.

 Spark plug issues

 Another possible issue that would cause your mower to stall is your spark plug.
 Spark plugs degrade over time and will need replacing regularly.
 I would recommend you check your plug at least once a year.
-And inspect it for dirt, damage and distance.
+And inspect it for dirt, damage, and distance.

 Spark plugs that have been used for a while will accumulate build-up, and this needs to be cleaned off.
 Use a soft wire brush.
-If the head is damaged, missing or corroded, you’re going to need to replace it.
+If the head is damaged, missing, or corroded, you’re going to need to replace it.

 If the electrode is damaged, you might want to investigate further as this could be a sign of a foreign body in the engine.
 If the spark plug is oily, it’s a sign that oil is leaking into the combustion chamber.
 This could be a more serious problem that needs investigating further.

 If the spark plug looks fine, but you still suspect it might be an issue, check it’s sparking correctly.
-It is possible to get faulty spark plugs (even brand new ones) so it’s worth checking.
+It is possible to get faulty spark plugs (even brand-new ones) so it’s worth checking.

 A lot of your stalling issues will probably be related to the carburetor.
 And sometimes people get a little less confident in their ability to solve the problem when you mention the word carburetor.
 But don’t worry.
 It is simple and easy to clean, and if necessary replace parts or the whole thing.

 Once you’ve located the carburetor, the first thing to do is to check it’s sitting firmly.
 If the carburetor is loose, it can mean the gaskets aren’t tight and you could get an air leak.
-If it is loose, make sure you also check the gaskets because any movement or vibration could well damage them.
+If it is loose, make sure you also check the gaskets because any movement or vibration could damage them.

 The next step is to inspect the carburetor bowl.
 This is usually located on the bottom of the carburetor and held in place by a screw.
 Unscrew it and remove the bowl.
 Check the bowl for water and dirt, and clean it.
 Inspect the gasket and if it’s damaged, replace it.
-Usually the carburetor jet is a part of the screw you removed.
+Usually, the carburetor jet is a part of the screw you removed.
 Clean the jet and run a wire through the holes to dislodge any dirt that’s stuck.